min2ha/ukwa-site/content/target/69243/index.en.md

   "subject": "Religion/Theology"
 }

-# Roman Catholic Church on the Isle of Bute St. Andrew's Parish, Rothesay, The

 Site of a Roman Catholic church in Scotland for the parish of St. Andrew's, Rothesay, Argyll & Bute.